milosoria/ELSO-Education-Tools-Application/README.md

     -   [ ] Add routing so it can be consumed '/cannulas'
     -   [ ] Host on aws (++work but cheaper), (Deta)[https://www.deta.sh/] or (Railway)[https://railway.app/pricing]
     -   [ ] Test
+1.  [ ] Read googlesheets directly with
+    -  [ ] Set up google apis keys and develop a parser for the googlesheets information
+2.  [ ] Implement filters
-2.  [ ] Cards: cards for cannulas profiles
+3.  [ ] Cards: cards for cannulas profiles

 ## TODO 1.1.2